 A lineman’s belt is a positioning device.
 It’s great for helping us remain balanced when using our hands for a task.
 However, a lineman’s belt is not an anchored tie-in to the tree.
 In the event of a loss of footing:

-1. We could fall a short or a long way, and are likely to be injured either way.
+- The lineman’s belt is not cinched to the tree, so we should expect a fall, but the exact distance and dynamics will vary: we could fall a short or a long way, but are likely to be injured either way.

-2. If we cannot regain our footing, there is no easy way to get to the ground.
+- If we do get caught on something and cannot regain our footing, there is no easy way to get to the ground.

 JRB has interviewed actual climbers that have experienced a loss of footing when using only a Lineman’s Belt.
 One climber was cut badly and although was able to get to the ground, needed to be rescued.
 One climber was so uncomfortable from the impact of the tree on the groin and the leg straps cutting into the same area that he intentionally cut his lineman’s belt knowing he would fall.
 The fall caused a back injury.
 See: